-Keolis operates fixed-route local and express transit routes in Las Vegas for the Regional Transportation Commission (RTC) of Southern Nevada.
+Keolis operates fixed-route services in Las Vegas for the Regional Transportation Commission (RTC) of Southern Nevada.
 The contract includes service along the resort corridor of Las Vegas Boulevard as well as the Deuce on the Strip and the Strip and Downtown Express routes, including such landmarks as the Bellagio fountain, MGM Grand and New York-New York Hotel and Casino.
 Routes average weekday ridership of nearly 102,000 passengers, with 87,000 and 76,000 on Saturday and Sunday respectively.

 Today, Keolis and the RTC continue to work together to improve the passenger experience for locals and tourists alike, and as the operation flourishes, so does the positive economic impact on the community.
 Using the latest technology in capturing real-time information from the field, tremendous improvements have been made to the operation’s on-time performance and efficiency.
 The team has also seen huge success in improving system and bus maintenance processes.
 For example, prior to Keolis, buses remained out-of-service for an average of 30 days.
 Keolis and the RTC have brought that number down to an average of seven days.
 Late pull-outs are down over 84% and the operation continues to hire and successfully train a staff of over 500.

 Featured Operations in Nevada

 Las Vegas – Fixed-Route Operations

 As the threat of COVID-19 heightens, RTC transit may be experiencing service delays, and we apologize for any inconvenience.
 The RTC is making adjustments to continue serving customers.
 If you feel ill or begin to exhibit any symptoms, stay home.